Skip to main content

 What is a query parameter?

-A query parameter is a key-value pair appended to a URL after a question mark, used to pass additional information to a web server - for example, ?color=red or ?sort=price.
-In e-commerce, query parameters commonly control filtering, sorting, pagination, and tracking.
-Without proper SEO handling, they can create duplicate content issues that dilute your site's search rankings.
+A query parameter is a key-value pair appended to a URL after a question mark, such as ?color=red or ?sort=price.
+Query parameters pass additional information to a web server and are commonly used for filtering, sorting, pagination, and campaign tracking.
+In e-commerce, improper handling of query params can create duplicate content that hurts search rankings.

-How do URL parameters affect crawl budget for large product catalogs?
+How do URL parameters affect SEO and crawler behavior?

 Ready to Fix Your URL Parameter Strategy?